dendroenydris/entity-resolution-pipeline/README.md

 #### Results Folder

 - The steps above will produce the results.
 They are saved according to your `output_filename` configuration.
 In our ERconfiguration shown above, it will be saved as `clustering_results_local.csv` within the `results` folder.
-- This folder contains all the results which are calculated and used in part2 and part3.
+- This folder contains all the results that are calculated and used in part 2 and part 3.

 #### Data Folder